 The quickness of the bullet is sometimes slower than the quickness of thought.
 In a nanosecond,* I recalled special memories like Momma's apple turnovers, Daddy's peanut brittle, my brother teaching me to ride on his new bike, catching my first fish, my first ride in Tommie's Tri-Power GTO, dedicating a song, on my radio show, to my girlfriend, and my first date with Marty would all melt away — disappear forever.
 Although just nineteen, I'd already aged far beyond that, those memories seemed to be a lifetime ago.

 I raised my chin toward the heavens, observed the darkening sky, tried to take in more oxygen, only to inhale more acrid smoke.

-With smoke dissipating, movement toward any cover, or remaining still, seemed hopeless.
+As the smoke and haze of the ambush dissipated, movement toward any cover, or remaining still, seemed hopeless.
 There was nowhere to hide, no way out, except to shoot it out.

 He pulled an M-60 from his dead gunner, gave it to a rifleman for more firepower, and lobbed hand grenades into enemy positions.

 To aid his wounded comrades — every move drawing enemy fire — he dashed, sometimes crawled, totally exposed through the withering enemy fire, again and again, refusing cover.
 Bullets struck his poncho; streaking lead cracked all around him.

 Finding his Platoon Leader with a gunshot wound to the head, he gave him a shot of morphine while lying atop the officer for his protection.
 When he saw who was firing at them, he pivoted, took aim and eliminated the shooter, then found his lieutenant — dead.

 One of his two machine gunners was KIA, and his Platoon Sergeant, like many others, badly wounded.